 ***7 Courses Bundle | Free PDF Certificates | Unlimited Free Retake Exam***

-If you’re looking to kickstart a career in cleaning or wish to establish your own cleaning business, but need to know more about cleaning business and safety compliance, then this Cleaning Diploma course is perfect for you.
+If you’re looking to kickstart a career in cleaning or wish to establish your own cleaning business, but need to gain in-depth knowledge and skills about cleaning business and safety compliance, then this Cleaning Diploma course is perfect for you.
 It focuses on cleaning business and general workplace safety for cleaning professionals, covering everything you need to train your staff effectively.
 With step-by-step guidance led by an expert instructor, it includes all areas from workplace first aid to the different types of PPE.

 You’ll learn how to establish a cleaning business, best practices for working at height for window cleaners, regulations for working in confined spaces, how to work safely with hazardous cleaning chemicals, and other essential topics.
 You’ll also explore common cleaning-related accidents and illnesses, with proper training and guidance on how to use different types of PPE.

 By the end of this course, you’ll have an excellent understanding of the cleaning business and cleaning safety regulations in the UK, the skills to ensure your full compliance, and the knowledge of what to do in the event of an emergency in the workplace.

 This comprehensive course is ideal for individuals associated with the food sector, such as:

 - Mobile Cleaners

 - Cleaning Operatives